-17. Those in employment often use college facilities for courses relating to their employment.
+30. Those in employment often use college facilities for courses relating to their employment.
 For example, they might attend to sit an assessment in a vocational qualification they were undertaking in engineering or construction, and much of the enrolments to non-recognised qualifications by this cohort are of that nature.
-Around a third are STEM-related.